RelevanceAI/relevanceai/docsrc/manual_source/guides/quickstart_guide.rst

 An important part of vectorizing text is around choosing which vectorizer to use.
-Relevance AI allows for a custom vectorizer from vectorhub, but if you can't decide, the default models for each type of unstructured data are listed below.
+Relevance AI allows for a custom vectorizer from vectorhub, but if you can’t decide, the default models for each type of unstructured data are listed below.

 -  Text: ``USE2Vec``